 - Smoking.
 Cigarette smoking increases your risk of developing rheumatoid arthritis, particularly if you have a genetic predisposition for developing the disease.
 Smoking also appears to be associated with greater disease severity.

-- Obesity.
-People — especially women age 55 and younger — who are overweight or obese appear to be at a somewhat higher risk of developing rheumatoid arthritis.
+- Excess weight.
+People who are overweight appear to be at a somewhat higher risk of developing rheumatoid arthritis.

 Rheumatoid arthritis increases your risk of developing:

 - Osteoporosis.
 Rheumatoid arthritis itself, along with some medications used for treating rheumatoid arthritis, can increase your risk of osteoporosis — a condition that weakens your bones and makes them more prone to fracture.

 - Rheumatoid nodules.
 These firm bumps of tissue most commonly form around pressure points, such as the elbows.
 However, these nodules can form anywhere in the body, including the heart and lungs.

 - Dry eyes and mouth.
 People who have rheumatoid arthritis are much more likely to develop Sjogren's syndrome, a disorder that decreases the amount of moisture in the eyes and mouth.

 - Infections.
 Rheumatoid arthritis itself and many of the medications used to combat it can impair the immune system, leading to increased infections.
+Protect yourself with vaccinations to prevent diseases such as influenza, pneumonia, shingles and COVID-19.

 - Abnormal body composition.
-The proportion of fat to lean mass is often higher in people who have rheumatoid arthritis, even in people who have a normal body mass index (BMI).
+The proportion of fat to lean mass is often higher in people who have rheumatoid arthritis, even in those who have a normal body mass index (BMI).

 - Carpal tunnel syndrome.
 If rheumatoid arthritis affects your wrists, the inflammation can compress the nerve that serves most of your hand and fingers.